 Real estate, tangible personal property, and mineral interests are generally governed and taxed upon death only in the state where the property is located.
 Intangible property, e.g. securities and partnership interest, are usually subject to taxation, if any, in the state of the owner’s domicile.
 Transferring real estate into a corporation, partnership, or certain types of trusts may change the nature of the property from real property to tangible property.

-Usually real property can only be taxed at its situs, whereas cash, bank accounts and securities (intangible property) are taxed where the decedent was domiciled at the time of death.
+Usually real property can only be Tax Purposes at its situs, whereas cash, bank accounts and securities (intangible property) are taxed where the decedent was domiciled at the time of death.

 The United States Supreme Court has ruled that the question of domicile is for the states to decide, and it is not unconstitutional for more than one state to claim a decedent of that state for the purpose of imposing an inheritance tax.
 Because domicile is determined under each state’s law, two or more states can constitutionally tax a person’s intangible property.

 To constitute a domicile, or to effect a change of domicile, there must appear both an actual residence and an intention to remain there or make it one’s home (Tax Purposes).
 The intention to establish a residence must be bona fide and unequivocal.
 If one were to live in Florida for five to seven months and live in another state for the remainder of the year, the determination of where he or she was domiciled would depend on some or all of the following factors:

 - Location of voter registration;

 - Location of charge accounts;

 - Place where will or trust was signed;

 - Address on tax returns;